zeddmathews/wallet-microservice/README.md

 CreateWallet(userId)

-Create a new wallet
+Create a wallet for a user

 Deposit(walletId, amt)

-Add funds to a wallet
+Add funds to the wallet

 Withdraw(walletId, amt)

-Subtract funds (no overdraft)
+Withdraw funds (safe only)

 GetBalance(walletId)

-Get current wallet balance
+Check wallet balance

 ListTransactions()

-Get list of past transactions
+View historical transactions

-License
+📄 License

 MIT

-This project is built for educational purposes to strengthen backend engineering skills for fintech domains.
-Contributions and feedback are welcome!
+This project is intended for educational use to sharpen real-world backend skills, especially for fintech and crypto environments.

+📬 Feedback or contributions?
+Open a pull request or file an issue!